 Statistical methods and computer applications are covered as they relate to survey research, agency evaluation, and content analysis.
 Qualitative methods are also taught, and include field methods, historical research, and legal bibliography.
-Prerequisites: Admitted to MCJ program & CJ 602.
+Prerequisites: Admitted to MCJ program or permission of MCJ Program Coordinator and CJ 602.